SIR-trading/SIR-gitbook/the-protocol/protocol-intro/protocol-intro.md

 #### Leverage Ratio Discrete Set

 To avoid the fractionalization of liquidity across pools, the leverage ratio can also not just be any real number.
-Imagine there were was a pool with leverage ratio 1.5 and another pool with all parameters equal but leverage ratio 1.51, they would effectively be the same pool and split the liquidity.
+Imagine there was a pool with leverage ratio 1.5 and another pool with all parameters equal but leverage ratio 1.51, they would effectively be the same pool and split the liquidity.

 {% hint style="success" %}
 The leverage ratio is artificially constrained by the SIR protocol to a set of discrete points: $$\begin{equation}  l\in\left\{1+2^k : k\in \mathbb{Z}\right\} \end{equation}$$.